Punch-Drunk/Local-Academic-RAG-Assistant/README.md

 - [ ] Phase 3: Embedding and vector store setup
 - [ ] Phase 4: Integration with local LLM (Ollama)
 - [ ] Phase 5: Web interface with Streamlit
-- [ ] Phase 6: Special handling for equations and code

 ## Learning Goals
 - [ ] Implement a complete RAG pipeline from scratch